NSW, National, Community, IMS, Innovation, Recycling, Video

 Discover the world of REMONDIS with its + branches and associated companies in more than countries across Europe, Africa, Asia and Australia.

 On 18 September, REMONDIS joined R.M.
-Williams, Sheridan and BlockTexx to support Australia Post in showcasing a circular solution for textiles
+Williams, Sheridan and BlockTexx to support Australia Post in showcasing a potential circular solution for textiles

 CIRCULARITY SHOWCASE